poketapp/gh-action-aws-sam/README.md

 # AWS SAM CLI Github Action

+This action supports the following capabalities:
-This action allows you to build, package and deploy an AWS SAM application in one go.
+1. Build, package and deploy an AWS SAM application in one go
+2. Build an AWS SAM application and start the Lambda functions for local invocations

+### Build, package and deploy an AWS SAM application

-For example, you can use it to build, package and deploy a SAM application all in one workflow
+Use the following workflow to build, package and deploy an AWS SAM application

 ```
 name: Example CD workflow